snnbotchway/django-starter-kit/README.md

-# Storeroom Backend
+# project_name Backend

-The backend of a storeroom management app, enables seamless inventory tracking, real-time notifications, and comprehensive data analysis.
+To get started, rename all instances of `project_name` in the codebase to the name of your project.

 ## Development Environment Setup